scala/docs.scala-lang/overviews/parallel-collections/overview.md

     res03: Int = -331818

-In the above example, we take a `ParVector[Int]`, invoke `reduce`, and pass to it `_-_`, which simply takes two unnamed elements, and subtracts the second from the first.
+In the above example, we take a `ParVector[Int]`, invoke `reduce`, and pass to it `_-_`, which simply takes two unnamed elements, and subtracts the first from the second.
 Due to the fact that the parallel collections framework spawns threads which, in effect, independently perform `reduce(_-_)` on different sections of the collection, the result of two runs of `reduce(_-_)` on the same collection will not be the same.

-_Note:_ Often, it is thought that, like non-associative operations, non- commutative operations passed to a higher-order function on a parallel collection likewise result in non-deterministic behavior.
+_Note:_ Often, it is thought that, like non-associative operations,  non-commutative operations passed to a higher-order function on a parallel collection likewise result in non-deterministic behavior.
 This is not the case.
-The _"out of order"_ semantics of parallel collections only means that the operation will be executed out of order (that is, non-sequentially, in time), it does not mean that the result will be re-"_combined_" out of order-- on the contrary, results will generally always be reassembled _in order_.
-A simple example is string concatenation-- an associative, but non-commutative
+The _"out of order"_ semantics of parallel collections only means that the operation will be executed out of order (in a _temporal_ sense.
+That is, non-sequentially, in time), it does not mean that the result will be re-"*combined*" out of order (in a _spatial_ sense)-- on the contrary, results will generally always be reassembled _in order_ (_i.e._ a parallel collection broken into partitions A, B, C, in that order, will be reassembled once again in the order A, B, C. Not some other arbitrary order).
+A simple example is string concatenation-- an associative, but non-commutative operation:
-operation:

     scala> val strings = List("abc","def","ghi","jk","lmnop","qrs","tuv","wx","yz").par
     strings: scala.collection.parallel.immutable.ParSeq[java.lang.String] = ParVector(abc, def, ghi, jk, lmnop, qrs, tuv, wx, yz)